-- xvi) Gear shift load cell/switch (signal to ECU only)

-- xvii) Lambda sensor (Bosch LSU4.9)

-- xviii) Left and Right Hand switches (may be replaced from kit)

-- xix) Fork position (teams choice)

-- xx) Shock position (teams choice)

-- xxi) Front brake pressure sensor (teams choice)

-- xxii) Transponder/Lap time signal

-- xxiii) GPS receiver unit

-- g) If handlebar switches are replaced from those supplied in the kit then they must meet the specification documented on www.soloengineering.com.
-Their basic layout, switch function, position and colour must follow those supplied in the kit. - h) No external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU and only be connected to the battery and the quickshift connector on the control harness. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger. - i) The Data logger must be: - i) From the DWO/FIM World Supersport 300 eligible logger list. - ii) The firmware/software of any data logging units must be an FIM/DWO eligible version. - iii) A copy of the software and documentation must be submitted by the manufacturer to the SBK Technical Director before it can be eligible for use. - iv) An external logger may only connect to the "CAN" connections in the harness.
-These supply CAN and 12v Power. - v) A GPS receiver/aerial may be connected to an external logging device. - vi) No other connections can be made to the data logger. - vii) Free analysis software must be available. - j) Plug cap must remain as homologated - k) Spark plugs may be replaced. - l) Battery is free.
+- xvi) Gear shift load cell/switch (signal to ECU only) - xvii) Lambda sensor (Bosch LSU4.9) - xviii) Left and Right Hand switches (may be replaced from kit) - xix) Fork position (teams choice) - xx) Shock position (teams choice) - xxi) Front brake pressure sensor (teams choice) - xxii) Transponder/Lap time signal - xxiii) GPS receiver unit - i) All shift lights must be only "White". - j) If handlebar switches are replaced from those supplied in the kit then they must meet the specification documented on www.soloengineering.com.
+Their basic layout, switch function, position and colour must follow those supplied in the kit. - k) No external modules may be fitted except: - i) Part of a quickshifter where the module may only provide a signal to the control ECU and only be connected to the battery and the quickshift connector on the control harness. - ii) Championship mandated devices (e.g. 2 way RF system). - iii) Datalogger. - l) The Data logger must be: - i) From the DWO/FIM World Supersport 300 eligible logger list. - ii) The firmware/software of any data logging units must be an FIM/DWO eligible version. - iii) A copy of the software and documentation must be submitted by the manufacturer to the FIM SBK Technical Director before it can be eligible for use. - iv) An external logger may only connect to the "CAN" connections in the harness.
+These supply CAN and 12v Power.

+- v) A GPS receiver/aerial may be connected to an external logging device. - vi) No other connections can be made to the data logger. - vii) Free analysis software must be available. - m) Plug cap must remain as homologated - n) Spark plugs may be replaced. - o) Battery is free.